Harrisburg, Houston: Texas Republic

-After Texas Annexation
+After annexation of Texas

+After construction of the Harrisburg and Brazos Rail Road and development of Harrisburg had stalled for several years, the Harrisburg Town Company sold all of its unsold real estate in 1847 to Sidney Sherman, who led a group of investors from Boston to promote the town.
+Harrisburg real estate was leveraged for a new plan to build a railroad with an eastern terminus at a peninsula at the mouth of Braes Bayou.
+The investment group organized the Buffalo Bayou, Brazos, and Colorado Railway (B.B.B. & C.) and secured a charter from the State of Texas on February 11, 1850.
+Sherman was the founding partner, but also succeeded in recruiting investors from Houston, including William Marsh Rice, William J. Hutchins, and Benjamin A. Shepherd.
+The B. B. B. & C. hired John Williams to survey the route.

-In 1851, the chief engineer of the Buffalo Bayou, Brazos, and Colorado Railway (B.B.B. & C.), surveyed the route between Harrisburg and the Brazos River.
+Williams completed his survey of the B.B.B. & C. route between Harrisburg and the Brazos River in 1851.
 It began operations on January 1, 1853.
 Harrisburg was the starting point of the line, the first functioning railroad line in the state.

 After the Civil War, the railroad expanded and changed its name to the Galveston, Harrisburg and San Antonio Railway.
 Harrisburg remained an important rail town until a fire in the 1870s destroyed the rail yards, which were rebuilt in Houston.

 The population of Harrisburg dwindled with the loss of the railroads and with the widening of the Houston Ship Channel in 1919.
 In December 1926, the City of Houston annexed Harrisburg.
 The 1926 annexation of the Harrisburg area added 1293 acre of land to the city limits.

 Government and infrastructure

-Harrisburg is in Houston City Council District I.
+Harrisburg is in Houston City Council District I, which also includes the Port of Houston, East Downtown, and Clinton Park.

-The United States Postal Service operates the Harrisburg Post Office at 8330 Manchester Street.
-In July 2011 the USPS announced that the post office may close.
+The United States Postal Service operates the Harrisburg Post Office, at 8330 Manchester Street.
+In July 2011, the Postal Service announced that the post office may close.

-The Harris Health System (formerly Harris County Hospital District) designated the Ripley Health Center for the ZIP code 77012.
-In 2000 Ripley was replaced by the Gulfgate Health Center.
+The Harris Health System, formerly the Harris County Hospital District, designated the Ripley Health Center for the ZIP code 77012.
+In 2000, Ripley was replaced by the Gulfgate Health Center.
 The designated public hospital is Ben Taub General Hospital in the Texas Medical Center.

 Demographics

 In the city of Houston-defined Harrisburg/Manchester Super Neighborhood, which also includes Manchester, there were 2,926 residents in 2015.
 82% were Hispanics, 14% were non-Hispanic blacks, and 3% were non-Hispanic whites.
 The percentages of non-Hispanic Asians and others were both zero.
-In 2000 the super neighborhood had 3,768 residents.
+In 2000, the super neighborhood had 3,768 residents.
 88% were Hispanics, 6% were non-Hispanic blacks, and 5% were non-Hispanic whites.
 The percentages of non-Hispanic Asians and others were both zero.